jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation: Experiment

 \subsection{Pre-training}

 We pre-train on three different training sets containing (1) all five jet classes, (2) the q, g, and t classes, and (3) the q and g classes, which are used downstream to probe five-class classification, top tagging, and anomaly detection, respectively.
 The training/validation/test split is around 80/10/10\%, with balanced classes.
 We pre-train for 100 epochs on a single Nvidia A100 GPU, which takes, for example, around 11 min/epoch and in total 18 hours for the base model on the five-class training set with 700k examples.

-The learning curves are shown in Fig.~\ref{fig:training_curve}, where losses, entropy ($-\sum p\log p$), and centering norm are monitored.
+The learning curves are shown in Fig.~\ref{fig:training_curve}, where losses, entropy of the \texttt{[CLS]} softmax outputs ($-P^{\texttt{[CLS]}\text{T}}\cdot\log P^{\texttt{[CLS]}}$), and the norm of the teacher centering vectors are monitored.
+The losses decrease steadily and plateau.
+Collapse is prevented by the balance between sharpening and centering~\cite{caron2021emerging}.
+Due to the sharper teacher softmax temperature, the teacher entropy is slightly below the student entropy, and both stabilize at values well below the bound $\log (d_{\text{proj}})=\log(32)\approx 3.47$, indicating no collapse to a uniform output.
+While the centering encourages a uniform output, the entropies stabilize at values above zero, indicating no collapse to a single-logit output.

 Fig.~\ref{fig:attention} shows how the pre-trained encoder weights particles across attention heads by visualizing the attention weights from the \texttt{[CLS]} token as the query attending to the particle tokens in the last transformer layer.
+Different heads attend to different groups of particles within a jet, say some focus on soft particles only and some on the hardest local particles that likely correspond to the prong structure, indicating that the model learns high-level features and correlations within the jet substructure.

-Fig.~\ref{fig:tsne} shows the evolution of the \texttt{[CLS]} embedding during pre-training using 2D t-SNE projections, starting from random initialization and progressively developing class clustering, which shows that the embeddings learned without labels already exhibit discriminative structure before any supervised fine-tuning.
+Fig.~\ref{fig:tsne} shows the evolution of the \texttt{[CLS]} embedding during pre-training using 2D t-SNE projections~\cite{JMLR:v9:vandermaaten08a}, which preserve the underlying local neighborhood structure of the embedding.
+Starting from a random initialization of model parameters, where the embedding is random, the projections across epochs show the progressive formation of compact clusters separating different classes, demonstrating that the self-distillation objective yields discriminative structure even though no class labels are used during pre-training.